 Longevity, a book-length narrative prose poem following the path of a woman's life past the age at which her mother died into the uncharted territory of what it means to be a sister.
 Longevity was published in Fall 2015 by Four Way Books.
-Read excerpts at www.friggmagazine.com and in Tupelo Quarterly 2.
+Read excerpts at Frigg Magazine #43 Tupelo Quarterly 2, Linnet’s Wings Summer 2014, and Hotel Amerika #43.
 In several versions under different titles, the manuscript has been a finalist for the 2010 Marie Alexander Prize (White Pine Press), the 2011 National Poetry Series, the 2011 South Carolina Poetry Initiative Poetry Book Prize, judged by National Book Award winner, Nikky Finney, and a semi-finalist for the 2012 Poets Out Loud Prize from Fordham University Press.

 Purchase a copy of Longevity at Four Way Books.